 The Army-wide awards program was established in 1968 and named after Philip A. Connelly, the former president of the International Food Service Executives Association.
 From March through December, food advisers like Null travel the nation to judge the units selected to compete in the competition.

 “The best part about the program is that it demonstrates Soldier readiness and teaches the Soldiers to follow the standard that’s expected of them, while still serving nutritious meals that taste good, too,” Null said.

 Army Reserve Units conduct their portion of the competition in a field environment, and they only have four hours to prepare, cook and begin serving a meal.
 After that, they have only one hour to make sure everyone is fed, including themselves.
-The cooks also manage Soldiers who perform other kitchen-related duties.
+The cooks also manage Soldiers who perform other duties such as kitchen police.

 The 391st was one of 10 units from the Army Reserve’s major subordinate commands competing.
-The four teams that show they can meet and exceed the standard will be chosen to move on to compete at the U.S. Army Reserve Command (USARC) level.
+The four teams that show they can meet and exceed the standard will be chosen to move on to the USARC-level competition.